chamberlainh/Moquegua_Morphology/Morphological_Analysis/Read_Me.md

 ## Overview

 This folder contains R project, R script, and data files for morphological analysis.
-For morphometric analysis on 3D shapes, see the repository https://webserver.anthro.univie.ac.at/heascloud/index.php/f/31564.
+For 3D models, see the repository https://webserver.anthro.univie.ac.at/heascloud/index.php/f/31564.

 ## File Contents